Are you a student looking for an Instructor's

 When several students are assigned readings or given the same topic to research, they may have difficulty

 obtaining material if the regular three-week loan period is used.
 Books placed on reserve may be signed out for

 reserve will help ensure that the article is available when students need it.
 Students can find course

-reserves by looking up "Course Reserves
+reserves by looking up "Course Reserves Material"

 Please allow 48